 There are two ways to place a parlay bet and both are quite simple.
 Bettors can either tell the ticket writer directly which teams and totals they’d like to bet on and how much they’d like to risk on the bet.
 Filling out a parlay card is the other option for placing this kind of bet.
 Once the card is filled in, the bettor simply needs to visit the sportsbook desk to place the bet.

 Some mobile sports wagering apps offer both types of parlay bets.

-Find best parlay bets at online sportsbooks here:
+Get the best parlay deal at online sportsbooks with Parlay Insurance here:

 Winning A Parlay

 There are two instances when a parlay can be a winning bet.
 A parlay only wins if none of the sides, totals or moneylines selected is a loser.
 The parlay can still be a winner if a game is canceled or ends in a tie.
 The pay schedule will simply more down to the lesser payment.
 For example, the bettor will win if a baseball parlay for four teams has three winners and one game is canceled because of rain.
 The bet will only pay based on the schedule for three winners instead of four as originally planned.
 The bet is a loser if one pick for a parlay is wrong.

 Not all parlay payouts are the same.
 Sportsbooks may have different odds for the number of teams bet in a parlay.
 This can be very confusing when looking at online sports that have different odds and payouts for the same parlay.
 Further, these odds may change at any time so bettors should check with the ticket writer in sportsbook before placing a parlay.

 Payouts for a parlay are fixed by the time the bet is placed.
 Even if the lines and odds for an individual game move, the parlay lines and odds won’t change from when the parlay bet was placed.
 The parlay bet won’t be changed whether the lines change for or against the bettor.